changsanjiang/SJVideoPlayer/Example/Pods/SJMediaCacheServer/README.md

 # SJMediaCacheServer

 SJMediaCacheServer is a HTTP Media Caching Framework.
-It can cache VOD or HLS media.
+It can cache FILE or HLS media.

 ## Features
-- Support cache VOD and HLS media.
+- Support cache FILE and HLS media.
 - Support prefetch media.